Recursively Enumerated Sets

 A set \(S\) is called recursively enumerable if there is an algorithm that enumerates the members of \(S\).
 We consider here the recursively enumerated sets that are described by some seeds and a successor function successors.
 The successor function may have some structure (symmetric, graded, forest) or not.
 The elements of a set having a symmetric, graded or forest structure can be enumerated uniquely without keeping all of them in memory.
-Many kinds of iterators are provided in this module: depth first search, breadth first search or elements of given depth.
+Many kinds of iterators are provided in this module: depth first search, breadth first search and elements of given depth.

 See Wikipedia article Recursively_enumerable_set.